NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 <a
   class="orange_button"
   href="https://bot.incolumitas.com/proxy_detect.html">
-Visit the proxy detection page
+Visit the Proxy/VPN Detection Page
 </a>

 You can look at the source code of the client side proxy detection test when inspecting the page source code.